o-benz/INF2705/README.md

 *Particle effect through TEX Retroaction*

 ## Development
-Each assignment was developed using OpenGL 4 and written in C. Various libraries were utilized for specific functionalities:
+Each assignment was developed using OpenGL 4 and written in C/C++.
+Various libraries were utilized for specific functionalities:
 - **OpenGL**: Graphics rendering library for creating 3D scenes and applying transformations.
 - **GLFW**: Library for creating windows, contexts, and handling input.
 - **GLM**: Mathematics library for OpenGL, used for matrix transformations.